How to Can Applesauce

 You can use honey, white sugar, or brown sugar to sweeten your applesauce.
 Just add a little at a time until you get the sweetness you desire.
 We like extra cinnamon in our applesauce, so I ended up adding a couple of tablespoons of cinnamon to my pot of apples.

-If you want smooth applesauce, with no lumps, you will need something like a rotary colander to push the applesauce through to remove any remaining apple lumps or skins.
-This is how they made applesauce in the “old days.”
+If you want smooth applesauce, with no lumps, you will need a food mill to push the applesauce through to remove any remaining apple lumps or skins.
+I use my food mill ALL THE TIME and couldn’t live without it.
+You can use it to make any smooth sauce like applesauce, plum sauce, or sweet and sour sauce.

 Granite Ware Covered Preserving Canner with Rack, 12-QuartT-fal B36262 Specialty Total Nonstick Dishwasher Safe Oven Safe Stockpot Cookware, 12-Quart, BlackOXO Good Grips Food MillNorpro 865R Apple Master-Apple, Potato, Parer, Slicer & Corer with Vacuum Base & Clamp

-Get your boiling water canner filled with water and start the water boiling on the stove.
+Get your boiling water canner filled half way with water and start the water boiling on the stove.

 Process the jars in a boiling water canner for 15 minutes, 20 minutes if you are using quart jars.